B7rian/MACC/README.md

 ### Matrix Storage

-A lot of RAM is required to store 3 1024x1024 matrices with 32-bit values in them.
-The Zync parts being targeted have 36kb of block RAM available which isn't nearly enough to store even 1 of the matrices.
-I may have to reduce the target matrix size, which isn't an issue as I haven't found any algorithms that need something more than 32x32.
+A lot of RAM is required to store 3 1024x1024 matrices with 32-bit samples and coefficients in them.
+The Zync 710 has some options here:

+1. Up to 2.1Mb of block RAM is offered, in 60 36kb chunks
+2. Distributed RAM can be used, and utilizes some of the 17,600 LUT cells

+My original plan was to offer 1024x1024 matrices, but each (of 3) would require 32Mb of RAM to store.
+Some quick research shows that H.265 video codecs require 32x32 matrices, and audio require 128x1 elements of storage.
+Based on this, matrix size will be 64x256 to support a 64x64 segment of an image or 256 elements of an audio or RF signal.
+That's 512kb per matrix.

+Memory optimizations will be made later to reduce RAM usage to 132kb, which can support both 64x64 or 256x1 with 32-bit samples.

 ## Development Process